 In November 2016, FASB issued ASU 2016-18, Restricted Cash.
 The amendments of this standard provide guidance on restricted cash disclosures and presentation in the statement of cash flows.
-This guidance is effective for interim and annual periods beginning after December 15, 2017.
+This guidance is effective for fiscal years beginning after December 15, 2017, with early adoption permitted.
+The amendments should be applied using a retrospective transition method to each period presented.
+The Company does not expect the impact of the adoption of ASU 2016-18 to be material to its consolidated financial statements and related disclosures.